Blinken says ‘far too many’ Palestinians have died as Israel wages relentless war on Hamas

 Behind the scenes, U.S. officials said momentum was shifting.

-Israeli officials were beginning to warm to the idea that temporary rolling pauses could both benefit Israel’s militarily and show its willingness to ease civilian hardship.
-Arab leaders, including Iraqi Prime Minister Mohammed Shia al-Sudani, were stepping up quiet efforts to keep the conflict from spreading.
+Israeli officials were beginning to warm to the idea that temporary rolling pauses could both benefit Israel militarily and show its willingness to ease civilian hardship.
+In the meantime, Arab leaders, including Iraqi Prime Minister Mohammed Shia al-Sudani, were stepping up quiet efforts to keep the conflict from spreading.

 After Blinken warned of consequences if Iranian-backed militias continued to attack U.S. facilities in Iraq and Syria on Sunday in Baghdad, al-Sudani had travelled to Tehran and met Iran’s Supreme Leader Ayatollah Ali Khamenei in a move U.S. officials suggested was positive.